-Read this publication to find out how YOU can avoid points and traffic offenses from being abstracted on your record!
+Find out how YOU can avoid points from going on your driving record!

 - Higher insurance premiums for 3-5 years following the incident which are far greater than the cost of a lawyer.